Evenilink/KISS/ESOF-docs/Report 5 - Software Maintenance Evolution.md

 context.startActivity(intent);
 ```

-However, after the first time this was used, it would stop working.
-Because the phone would no longer assume the DummyActivity was a new app.
-The phone already knew it, so the App Chooser wouldn't launch.
+However, after the first time this was used, it would stop working, because the phone would no longer assume the DummyActivity was a new app.
+The phone already knew it, so the App Chooser wouldn't launch, since the user had already selected what default app he wanted.

-In order to avoid this, DummyActivity starts off disabled, in order to *hide* it from the system.
+In order to avoid this, DummyActivity needs to start off disabled, in order to *hide* it from the system.
 It then gets enabled when it's time to launch the intent that will trick the phone.
-After that, it is disabled once again, in order for it be re-usable the next time we need to trick the phone.
+After that, it is disabled once again, in order for it to be reusable the next time we need to trick the phone.

 *AndroidManifest.xml*
 ```java